Yusuf Bolat: Literary work

 His first story to be published was “The bells are ringing", which was published in 1929.
 Previously in 1928 he wrote a school play about the World War of 1914 that was popular with young audiences.
 He contributed his works to newspapers and magazines.
 From 1937 to 1939 he was the executive secretary of the Crimean Writers Organization.
 In 1941 he wrote the novel "Alim," which was published in the magazine "Soviet Literature."
 During World War II he served as the deputy editor of the Crimean Tatar newspaper "Qızıl Qırım" and starting in September 1942 he worked in Moscow making broadcasts appealing to Soviet citizens who lived under Nazi occupation to keep on fighting.
 His works reflected the lives of working-class people; his 1962 novel "Pure Hearts" was about the strong work ethic of workers of different nationalities working in the oil fields of Uzbekistan, and his novel "Anife" was about the lives of rural workers.

 Life in exile

-The deportation put a long halt to his literary activities since it resulted in the shutdown of all Crimean Tatar language media.
+The deportation of the Crimean Tatars put a long halt to his literary activities since it resulted in the shutdown of all Crimean Tatar language media.
 While in exile in the Uzbek SSR he wrote a sequel to the novel "Alim."
-Eventually in 1957 the government allowed the Crimean Tatar language newspaper "Lenin Bayrağı" to be printed in Tashkent.
+Eventually in 1957 the government allowed the Crimean Tatar language newspaper Lenin Bayrağı to be printed in Tashkent.
 He worked for the newspaper for many years, eventually becoming the deputy editor of it before retiring in 1984.
 He died in Tashkent on 22 October 1986.